BoothFarm/VeriBatch/UX_IMPROVEMENTS.md

 3. **Data export/ownership**
 4. **Regulatory compliance**

-This positions OriginStack as a compliance tool first, technical platform second - which is what producers actually care about.
+This positions VeriBatch as a compliance tool first, technical platform second - which is what producers actually care about.

 ## Results

-These changes transform OriginStack from a "developer built this for producers" feel to a "producers will actually want to use this" experience.
+These changes transform VeriBatch from a "developer built this for producers" feel to a "producers will actually want to use this" experience.
 The value proposition is clear, the language is familiar, and the benefits are obvious from the first interaction.